reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 main()
 ```

-This dispatch happens automatically inside the query hooks, but we can start it manually if needed.
+This dispatch happens automatically inside the query hooks, but we can start it manually if needed by dispatching the `initiate` thunk.

+Note that we didn't provide an argument to `initiate()`.
+That's because our `getUsers` endpoint doesn't need a specific query argument.
+Conceptually, this is the same as saying "this cache entry has a query argument of `undefined`".
+If we did need arguments, we'd pass them to the thunk, like `dispatch(api.endpoints.getPokemon.initiate('pikachu'))`.

+In this case, we're manually dispatching the thunk to start prefetching the data in our app's setup function.
+In practice, you may want to do the prefetching in [React-Router's "data loaders"](https://reactrouter.com/en/main/route/loader) to start the requests before the components are rendered.
+(See [the RTK repo discussion thread on React-Router loaders](https://github.com/reduxjs/redux-toolkit/discussions/2751) for some ideas.)

 :::caution